LexBorisoff/web-cli/README.md

 |[`engine`](#option-engine)|[`e`](#option-engine)|*The search engine (or website) to query*|*engines*|
 |[`route`](#option-route)|[`r`](#option-route)|*The engine's route to open or query*|*engines*|

-> The ⚙️ symbol indicates that setting up config values is required.
+> The ⚙️ symbol indicates that setting up configuration is required.

 All value options, except `profile`, work without any initial configuration but, when such config is set up, the options' usage becomes more customized or enhanced.
 Refer to each option as well as [*Browsers Configuration*](#browsers-configuration) and [*Engines Configuration*](#engines-configuration) for more details.